RELEASE DATE: October 20, 2017

-It has been more than 20 years since Wes Craven’s Scream was released, something Tragedy Girls both relishes and regrets.
-On one hand, it is an unambiguously contemporary movie; it takes the fact that meta-comedy has seeped into mainstream pop culture and seeks ways to augment it.
+It has been more than 20 years since Wes Craven’s Scream was released, a a fact that Tragedy Girls both relishes and regrets.
+On one hand, it is an unambiguously contemporary movie: it takes the notion that meta-comedy has seeped into mainstream pop culture and seeks to augment it.

 On the other hand, the candy-colored, gleeful and effervescent manner in which it hacks, slashes, and stabs its way through a messy plot would be at home as a kind of companion piece to a more immediate moment in movie history.
 Director/co-writer Tyler MacIntyre has a laundry list of influences in his work here.
 Craven might be at the top, but I’d be shocked if Clueless and Mean Girls weren’t also running through his mind.

 All of these titles have a commonality: they present themselves as a standard entry in their respective genres but proceed to use a basic formula to satirize the societal and filmmaking tropes that cause them to exist in the first place.
 Tragedy Girls notices something and grabs on.
 It peeks in on a generic American town, one where the license plates sneakily don’t identify what state they’re in, and the location is only described as “midwestern.”

 At the local high school, we find McKayla (Alexandra Shipp) and Sadie (Brianna Hildebrand), two longtime best friends.
 In the wake of a recent string of disappearances and murders, they start a blog where they drum up conspiracy theories and other rabble-rousing editorials.